Is Uber Safe for Our Kids?

 Our Kids and the Safety of Uber

-Thanks for checking out Sally Morin Law's California personal injury law blog.
+Thanks for checking out Sally Morin Personal Injury Lawyers' California personal injury law blog.
 Here we talk about how more and more kids are using Uber.
 It may be convenient, but is Uber safe for kids?

 In today's busy world it's hard to keep up with all of our obligations.
-We often use technology (and technology-based services like Uber) to help us "multitask" and delegate certain activities to free ourselves up.
-Unfortunately, a shocking recent news report highlights just how often parents use Uber as a surrogate for themselves.
+We often use technology (and technology-based services like Uber and Lyft) to help us "multitask" and delegate certain activities to free ourselves up.
+Unfortunately, a shocking recent news report highlights just how often parents use Uber (or Lyft) as a surrogate for themselves.
 But really, how safe is Uber for our kids?

 A KPRC Houston reporter found that a large number of children (legal minors) have been using ridesharing services like Uber and Lyft with or without their parents knowledge.
 How does this happen?